karabomaboka/Combat-COVID-19-Africa-SA-Data/README.md

 # Combat-COVID-19-Africa-SA-Data
-SA Data will be updated on this platform daily.
+Covid-19SA Data will be updated on this platform daily.